Ammarillo/WaveGenV2/README.md

 2. Select your JSON preset file
 3. Settings will be automatically applied
 4. Preset is saved to local storage
+- All lock states and noise parameters are restored.

 ## 🎯 Use Cases